 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-- HND Social Sciences with AAB in the Graded Units
+College HND: Social Sciences with AAB in graded units.

 Academic IELTS score of 6.0 (or equivalent) with no element below 5.5.